top of page

 Naxos must-dos:

-Explore Naxos Town (Chora) and visit the Portara (Temple of Apollo’s gateway) for sunset views
+• Explore Naxos Town (Chora) and visit the Portara (Temple of Apollo’s gateway) for sunset views

-Experience authentic Greek life and farm-to-table flavor through a farm tour and cooking class
+• Experience authentic Greek life and farm-to-table flavor through a farm tour and cooking class

-Enjoy the sun, sand, and crystal waters of Plaka Beach, Agios Prokopios, and Agia Anna
+• Enjoy the sun, sand, and crystal waters of Plaka Beach, Agios Prokopios, and Agia Anna

-Hike Mount Zas, the highest peak in the Cyclades, or go horseback riding along the beach
+• Hike Mount Zas, the highest peak in the Cyclades, or go horseback riding along the beach

 Santorini: Sunsets, Cliffs, and Unrivaled Luxury

-Perched on the cliffs of the Aegean Sea, Santorini is a masterpiece of blue and white.
+On the cliffs of the Aegean Sea, Santorini is a masterpiece of blue and white.
 With one of the world's most iconic landscapes shaped by fire and sea, it's no wonder this island is Greece's most popular destination.
+I loved all three islands we visited - Mykonos, Paros, and Santorini - but Santorini stole my heart.
 Nothing can compare to its rugged yet elegant study in contrasts - stark volcanic rock beside soft white-washed villages literally carved into the cliffside.
-Wander through the narrow alleys of Oia, sip crisp Assyrtiko wine while sailing the caldera, and watch the sun melt into the sea in a blaze of gold and pink.
+I'm bringing my family to Greece next summer, and Santorini will be the one stop I repeat!

 To understand Santorini’s uniqueness, the island’s geologic history must be explained.
 Formerly a circular island, one of the most powerful volcanic eruptions in ancient history blew out the center, and now high cliffs jutting into the sea are all that's left of the crater rim.
 A beautiful bay has filled in the middle, while outlying islands are the remains of the crater’s sides.
 Sunsets on the island are particularly striking: most hotels and restaurants face west over the sunken volcano and the Aegean Sea.